LuukSuurmeijer/recruitment_bot/README.md

 ### Static answers

 I imagined recruiters receive a bunch of questions that can be found on the website, so I wanted to include the possibility of more traditional chatbot style answers like the FAQ.
 This requires classification of user intents.
 Although in a production setting I would prefer using an intent and classification model like RASA, this is also possible with structured generation.
 This was easier to implement under the time constraints.
 With structured generation I instructed the model to classify the intent of the user according to a number of options defined in `models.py`, so that for specific intens a default text can be returned.
 The intent I added is the "how can I apply intent" and the default text is added to `prompt.yaml`.
-I took the text from the Schiphol vacancy website FAQ.
+I took the text from the [COMPANY NAME] vacancy website FAQ.
 This way the model can be used in a more reliable way if there should be a standard answer.

 ## RAG

 For the chatbot to be useful, a RAG component is basically necessary.
 I would implement this as follows:

 - Add a vector store as a component to the stack.
 I've used [Milvus](https://milvus.io/) before, so I would probably use it here too.
 It has functionality for chunking, fast vector comparison and reranking.
-- The documents to be added would be mainly the current listed vacancies at Schiphol.
+- The documents to be added would be mainly the current listed vacancies at [[COMPANY NAME]].
 - As for the embeddings, I would probably want to use some encoder-only transformer such as Roberta.
 Recently ModernBERT was released, which has a much longer context window making it more suitable for retrieval.
 I would not resort to simpler models, as they are often worse than a BM25 baseline.
 I would evaluate comparing to BM25.
 - I would opt for paragraph-based chunking as a baseline.
 Milvus associates each chunk with the source document so the entire document is never lost.
 A possible improvement could be to chunk based on a more semantic structure of the vacancies.
 A job ad usually has a fixed structure of "Who are we", "what will you do", "what are your qualifications" so I would be curious to experiment with chunking based on that strucutre.